Efficient Massive Machine Type Communication (mMTC) via AMP: Introduction

-For most problems, the prior distribution of the vector to be recovered is generally assumed to be unknown.
-In this case, the denoiser is designed under the minimax framework to optimize the AMP algorithm performance for the worst-case or least-favorable distribution, leading to a soft-thresholding denoiser.
-However, in the problem at hand, we have the exact and asymptotic empirical prior distribution of the sparse vector to be recovered.
-Hence, the optimal \ac{mmse} denoiser can be employed in AMP.
-By taking into account the exact and asymptotic prior distribution of the transmit vector, we employ separable and non-separable \ac{mmse} denoisers for Bayesian AMP.
-The decoupling effect results in low-complexity MMSE denoising in each AMP iteration \cite{mayer2015bayesian,ma2019approximate}.

-The main contributions of the paper are: \begin{itemize} \item We introduce two MUD algorithms called (i) the relaxed block sparsity AMP (RBS-AMP), and (ii) block sparsity AMP (BS-AMP) MUD algorithms for G-MAC suitable for short packet transmission in mMTC.
-We show that our BAMP MUD algorithm results in a new achievability bound that is closer to the converse bound in \cite{zadik2019improved}.
+In this paper, we propose two efficient and low-complexity MUD algorithms for the G-MAC for short-packet mMTC.
+We first formulate the MUD problem as an under-determined sparse signal recovery problem.
+Then, we propose to employ approximate message passing (AMP) for soft decoding of the short packets transmitted by the IoT devices in the network.
+In most MUD problems using AMP for soft decoding, the joint prior distribution of the vector to be recovered is generally assumed to be unknown.
+In such cases, the optimal \ac{mmse} denoiser cannot be employed, and thus; the denoiser is designed under the minimax framework to optimize the AMP algorithm performance for the worst-case or least-favorable distribution, leading to a soft-thresholding denoiser.
+However, in the problem at hand, the key idea is that we can obtain the exact and approximate prior joint distribution of the sparse vector to be recovered.
+Thus, the optimal separable and non-superable \ac{mmse} denoisers can be employed for Bayesian AMP soft decoding.
+The decoupling effect results in low-complexity MMSE denoising in each AMP iteration \cite{mayer2015bayesian,ma2019approximate,rangan2011generalized}.
+The contributions of the paper are: \begin{itemize} \item We formulate the problem of G-MAC MUD as a sparse signal recovery problem and obtain the exact and approximate prior joint distribution of the sparse vector to be recovered.
+The approximate prior distribution is obtained by minimizing the Kullback-Leibler divergence (KLD) as a measure of difference between probability densities. \item By taking into account the exact and the KLD-based approximate prior distribution of the sparse vector, we introduce two MUD algorithms called (i) the relaxed block sparsity AMP (RBS-AMP), and (ii) the block sparsity AMP (BS-AMP) MUD algorithms for G-MAC suitable for short packet transmission in mMTC. \item The multiuser efficiency (MUE) of the proposed MUD algorithms is derived and shown to be close to one. \item We show that our BS-AMP MUD algorithm results in a new achievability bound that is closer to the upper bound in \cite{zadik2019improved} compared to the achievability bound of the RBS-AMP, the state of the art AMP soft decoding in \cite{donoho2009message}, and the SIC decoding in \cite{muller2021massive}. \end{itemize}

-\item The multiuser efficiency (MUE) of the proposed MUD algorithms is derived, and shown to be close to one. \end{itemize}